 Are you ready to talk face to face?
-On Skype, video calls are easy, whether you have a built-in webcam, or one that you've purchased separately.
+On Skype, video calls are easy, whether you have a built-in webcam or one you've purchased separately.

-- Your webcam is plugged in (again, if it's not already built in), and you've installed the software that came with it.
+- Your webcam is plugged in if it's not already built in and you've installed the software that came with it

-- You know your basic voice call settings are working.
-If you're not sure, you can always make a test call, which is covered in the previous lesson of this course, Making Calls with Skype.
+- You know your basic voice call settings are working; if you're not sure, you can always make a test call, which is covered in our lesson on Making Calls with Skype